-Mavra Ahmed is a Postdoctoral Fellow at the Department of Nutritional Sciences and Joannah and Brian Lawson Centre for Child Nutrition, University of Toronto.
-Mavra has experience in nutrition and food policy and clinical nutrition with strong expertise in nutrition research methods.
+Mavra Ahmed is a Research Associate at the Department of Nutritional Sciences and Joannah and Brian Lawson Centre for Child Nutrition, University of Toronto.
+Mavra has experience in food and nutrition policy and clinical nutrition with strong expertise in nutrition research methods.
 She has collaborated on interdisciplinary research with both private and public partners.

-Mavra obtained her PhD from the University of Toronto, specializing in characterization of dietary intakes of Canadian Armed Forces and evaluation of novel technologies for dietary assessments.
-She also holds a CIHR Fellowship in the Strategic Training Program in Public Health Policy at the Dalla Lana School of Public Health.
-Her current research focuses on assessing the impact of nutrient profiling models (algorithms to assess healthfulness ratings of foods and beverages) on improving: a) the nutritional value of foods available to Canadians and, 2) the dietary intakes and health outcomes of Canadians using the Canadian Community Health Survey (and other national nutrition surveys).
-Additionally, she is one of the leads on a school nutrition research initiative that aims to provide a comprehensive overview of school food programs in Canada and identify best practices in relation to the design, delivery, and measurement of school food programs.
+Mavra obtained her PhD from the University of Toronto, specializing in characterization of dietary assessments of Canadian Armed Forces and evaluation of novel technologies for dietary assessments.
+She also holds a CIHR Fellowship in the Strategic Training Program in Public Health Policy and a CIHR Fellowship in Artificial Intelligence for Public Health from the Dalla Lana School of Public Health.
+Her current research focuses on driving equity-focused policy shifts by determining the relationships between social determinants of health, dietary patterns/intakes and nutrition-related behaviours and knowledge to improve the health of vulnerable populations.
+She is fronting the Feeding Kids, Nourishing Minds school nutrition research initiative that aims to provide a comprehensive overview of school food programs in Canada and identify best practices in relation to the design, delivery, and measurement of school food programs.
 Mavra has a passion for assessing the impact of digital technology for promotion of healthier dietary behaviours (currently, investigating the impact of an updated version of the smartphone app, FoodFlip©, on enabling consumers to make healthier food choices).